|

 constantly in motion.
 Another favorite is “Trio for

-Ogun” – this is for 3 congas and 3 conch shells.
+Ogun”—this is for 3 congas and 3 conch shells.

 The drums interlock and the shell parts make an interlocking

-counter melody.
-Winthrop University Percussion Ensemble
+countermelody.
+Winthrop University Percussion Ensemble performed

-and “Carnatic Variations.”
+Design” and “Carnatic Variations.”

-SD: You have an amazing website, with
+SD: You have an amazing website, with a lot of

-and tell me more about your site?
+me more about your site?

 NSR: The website is http://www.nscottrobinson.com.